 If so how is that done?
 Is there a queuing system?

-Is there a system for maintaining 2 metre distancing among those queuing, either in outdoor areas of the premises or off the premises?
+Is there a system for maintaining physical distancing among those queuing, either in outdoor areas of the premises or off the premises?

 Can an appointment system be put in place?

 Are entry and exit points controlled so as to avoid congestion or close interaction?
 Can two different points be used to enable entry in place and exit elsewhere?

 Are passageways and stairways controlled so as to avoid congestion or close interaction?
 Should one way systems be adopted or furniture rearranged to facilitate this?

 How is access to lifts controlled?
 Can access to lifts be limited?

 Can the location in which people work (if fixed) be set further apart?
 Can zones be adopted to reduce or prevent interaction?

 Can furniture or labels on furniture be used to demarcate where people should work?

 Can unnecessary furniture or other fittings be removed to provide more space and to prevent people from using it inappropriately?